Riminder/hrflow-connectors/src/hrflow_connectors/connectors/sapsuccessfactors/docs/push_profile.md

 `PushProfileAction` pushes a `Profile` from a ***HrFlow Source*** to a ***SAP SuccessFactors*** Jobs pool.

+# Links to SAP documentation on the endpoints used :

 | Endpoints | Description |
 | --------- | ----------- |
 |[Post Candidate](https://api.sap.com/api/RCMCandidate/overview) | Endpoint to post a candidate with background information and profile, an api server is required, the request method is `POST`|